MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/try-or-purchase-audio-conferencing-in-office-365.md

 ms.custom:
 - Audio Conferencing
-description: 'Vedi come provare o acquistare le licenze di Audioconferenza (conferenze PSTN) per Office 365 per configurare le conferenze telefoniche a cui gli utenti possono connettersi. ' ms.openlocfilehash: d5afdc88b4d3c891b66ef3d4fce3860a648db488 ms.sourcegitcommit: ea54990240fcdde1fb061489468aadd02fb4afc7 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/22/2020 ms.locfileid: "43776771"
+description: 'Vedi come provare o acquistare le licenze di Audioconferenza (conferenze PSTN) per Office 365 per configurare le conferenze telefoniche a cui gli utenti possono connettersi. ' ms.openlocfilehash: 149f72bbd5924c17ba8566875be5a54009cfb1d1 ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 05/08/2020 ms.locfileid: "44163885"
 ---
 # <a name="try-or-purchase-audio-conferencing-in-microsoft-365-or-office-365-for-skype-for-business-online"></a>Provare o acquistare servizi di audioconferenza in Microsoft 365 o Office 365 per Skype for business online

 > [!Note]
-> Per informazioni su Audioconferenza in Microsoft Teams, consulta [Provare o acquistare Audioconferenza in Office 365 per Skype per Microsof Teams](/MicrosoftTeams/try-or-purchase-audio-conferencing-in-office-365-for-teams).
+> Per informazioni sui servizi di conferenza audio in Microsoft teams, vedere [provare o acquistare servizi di audioconferenza in microsoft 365 o Office 365 per Skype for Microsoft teams](/MicrosoftTeams/try-or-purchase-audio-conferencing-in-office-365-for-teams).

 Sometimes people in your organization will need to use a phone to call in to a meeting.
 Skype for Business includes the Audio Conferencing feature for just this situation!
 People can call into Skype for Business meetings using a phone, instead of using the Skype for Business app on a mobile device or PC.